ska-telescope/developer.skatelescope.org/src/getting-started/onboarding.rst

 Scrum Masters: lead a stand up, then a review and retrospective session, and a planning meeting!

 Product Owners: create new tickets for your team.
-Remember that we want measureable outcomes, and the Definition of Done.
+Remember that we want measurable outcomes, and the Definition of Done.

 Members of the Solution or Program Management: attend feature development workshops as soon as you can.
 Also talk to the teams, and find out what they think they're doing.